How to Do a Reference Check for Household Staff

 • Pattern of short tenures: If multiple references confirm that the candidate stayed less than a year in each role, explore whether there is a pattern of conflict or instability.

 Trust your instincts during these calls.
 If something feels off, it usually is.
 One lukewarm reference in an otherwise strong set might not be disqualifying, but two or three should give you serious pause.
+For a complete overview of what to watch for beyond references, see our guide to red flags when hiring household staff.

 Families often confuse reference checks with background screenings, but these are two distinct steps in the vetting process.